-In this sequel to The Library Dragon, Miss Lotty is finally checking herself out of the Sunrise Elementary School Library, but not before Lotta Scales makes one final, fiery stand.
+In this sequel to The Library Dragon, Miss Lotty is finally checking herself out of the Sunrise Elementary School Library, but not before Lotta Scales makes one final, fiery appearance.

 After 557 years of faithful service, Miss Lotty is retiring from guarding books.
-But before she can check out of Sunrise Elementary for good, disaster strikes.
+But on her very last day, disaster strikes!
 Someone has ordered to have all the books removed from the library and replaced with machines!
 It’s enough to make Lotty feel a little…dragon-like.
-When she bursts into a fiery rage, only one thing can make her shed her scales: assurance that someone will fight to keep her precious books in the hands of Sunrise’s children.
-A surprise visit from her old friend Molly Brickmeyer reassures her that the library is safe for now and will remain a place where kids can UNPLUG, for the love of books.
+When she bursts into a fiery rage, will anything make her shed her scales again?

 Publication Date: 8/1/2012